tobyk100/dashboard/README_Windows.md

 At this point you need to use the VirtualBox UI to fix some settings.
 Once launched go to the File -> Preferences menu and then select the Network tab from the left pane.
 There will now be two tabs in the right pane, the first for "NAT Networks" and the second for "Host-only Networks".
 Choose the second tab.
 There will now be multiple adapters in here.
 Delete all of the numbered adapters and then edit the last remaining one.
+Note you can build this adapter setup before hand and skip the failure stage as well.

 For the IPv4 Address use: 192.168.60.10